ostracod/ostracode-old/languageDocumentation/statements.md

 public
 ```

-Asserts that the parent field is accessible in all contexts.
+Asserts that the parent field is readable and writable in all contexts.

 ```
 protected
 ```

-Asserts that the parent field is only accessible by features in the same bundle.
+Asserts that the parent field is readable and writable only by features in the same bundle.

 ```
 private
 ```

-Asserts that the parent field is only accessible by methods in the same feature.
+Asserts that the parent field is readable and writable only by methods in the same feature.

 ### Get Permission Statements: